by Dr. Bill Rawls

 Stealth microbes have always been there and they always will be…just waiting for an opportunity!

-The level of virulence should define therapy.
 Highly virulent microbes must be addressed with a compatible level of potency.
 Targeting specific microbes with specific drug therapy (antibiotics, antivirals, vaccines, other supportive drugs) is the best approach for controlling highly virulent microbes.
 Acute infections such as Rocky Mountain Spotted Fever generally respond well to antibiotic therapy.
 The Ebola epidemic in Africa has been almost completely controlled with quarantine alone.

 The classic “identify, target, and destroy” approach that works for high virulence microbes, however, is not a good fit for stealth microbes.
 First of all, it’s hard to know what to target.
-Even if one microbe is revealed by testing, the possibility of other hidden stealth microbes being present is much too high to ignore.
+Even if one microbe is revealed by testing, the possibility of many other hidden stealth microbes being present is much too high to ignore.

 The very nature of stealth microbes makes them resistant to conventional therapies.
 Even when stealth microbes come together to cause significant chronic illness, they still retain their individual stealth characteristics.
-Slow growth, low concentrations of bacteria, and ability to live inside cells and isolated areas of the body dramatically limit the usefulness of synthetic antibiotics.
+Slow growth, low concentrations of bacteria, and the ability to live inside cells and isolated areas of the body dramatically limit the usefulness of synthetic antibiotics.
 And the ability of stealth microbes to continually alter genetic signature renders vaccines worthless.

 The best solutions are actually not high tech.
 Normal health can be restored by creating a healing environment within the body.
 Minimizing immune disruptors by eating a clean diet, eliminating unnecessary toxins, reducing oxidative stress with antioxidants, managing stress, and exercising regularly is essential for becoming well.